-A personal note: I have an unusual background as an artist, business person, permaculture designer, teacher & consultant, professional on site gardener, garden center manager, and former master gardener.
+A personal note: I have an unusual background as an artist, business person, permaculture designer, teacher & consultant, professional on-site gardener, garden center manager, and former master gardener.
 Based on this experience, I have a perspective that most gardeners and consultants won’t have, with a less diverse background.
 This knowledge, shared with you, can be very beneficial to you, as a property owner looking for answers and solutions.

 Jim’s accomplishments include, but are not limited to:

-◆ Co -founder – The Organic Growers School
+◆ Co-founder – The Organic Growers School

-◆ Founding Member – Carolina Farm Stewardship Association, at one time serving on the board
+◆ Founding Member – Carolina Farm Stewardship Association, at one time, serving on the board

 ◆ CFSA – Sustainable Agricultural yearly conference – Co-coordinator (3 years)

-◆ Owner – Good Earth Organics, which did business in Costa Rica for 13 years, importing organic ginger and coffee to US
+◆ Owner – Good Earth Organics, which did business in Costa Rica for 13 years, importing organic ginger and coffee to the US

 Jim has worked on farming and marketing programs in Bolivia, Chile, Guatemala, Zambia, Africa, and Cuba.
 He also has extensive experience working with soils, soil building amendments, cover cropping systems, green-housing, and other farm systems approaches.